wrossmorrow/machtests/README.md

 Each row of the `csv` results has the following fields, in order:

 ```
 datetime of test run,
 test runid (for a given run of test.sh),
 test name,
 status (i.e., pass/fail),
 timedout?,
 test script exit code,
 duration of test script run,
 error from test script run, if any,
 machine's  5m cpu usage at test start,
 machine's 10m cpu usage at test start,
 machine's 15m cpu usage at test start,
 memory used at test start,
 memory available at test start,
 processes running at test start,
 processes defined at test start
 ```

 ## Dependencies

 The tests and their running infrastructure should be lightweight.
 We require only `bash` and, optionally,

-* `sqlite3` software and starter database
+* `sqlite3` software (with a starter database)
 * An AWS account, `S3` bucket and write credentials
 * A machine/instance/cluster running `influxdb` and write credentials